Creation of spin-3/2 dark matter via cosmological gravitational particle production: Conclusion

 In this work we have modeled the raritron as the quantum excitation of a spin-$\threehalf$ Rarita-Schwinger field that is minimally coupled to gravity.
 The most notable context in which a massive spin-$\threehalf$ particle arises is arguably supergravity, where the spin-$\threehalf$ gravitino is superpartner to the spin-2 graviton.
 Some models of supergravity map directly to the raritron model, whereas other simple models of supergravity entail additional dynamics and interactions that live outside the raritron model.
 For example, the gravitino may mix with the inflatino, the fermionic superpartner to the inflaton, and these dynamics lead to a kinetic mixing matrix with unit eigenvalues.
 In this work, we proposed the evolving-mass raritron, which has $|c_s(\eta)|=1$ at all times, to assess what role the varying sound speed plays in CGPP.
 Even though the sound speed is fixed, we nevertheless find a rising spectrum of raritrons, due instead to the oscillating time-dependent mass.
 We view this calculation as a stepping stone toward a calculation of CGPP in models of supergravity, which we hope to pursue in future work.

-\acknowledgments The authors thank Sarunas Verner for helpful discussions of the Boltzmann calculation.
+\acknowledgments The authors thank Sarunas Verner for helpful discussions of the Boltzmann calculation, and we thank Takahiro Terada for comments on the draft.
 This material is based upon work supported (in part: A.J.L.) by the National Science Foundation under Grant No.~PHY-2412797.
 E.M. is supported in part by a Discovery Grant from the Natural Sciences and Engineering Research Council of Canada, and by a New Investigator Operating Grant from Research Manitoba.
 We are grateful to the Munich Institute for Astro-, Particle and BioPhysics (MIAPbP), which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany´s Excellence Strategy – EXC-2094 – 390783311, for hosting a workshop at which this work began.